Azure/AzBulkSetBlobTier/README.md

 This option leverages:

 - [Multi-threaded Architecture](https://docs.microsoft.com/dotnet/api/system.threading.semaphoreslim) to increase total throughput.
-  - Threads are spawned based on the naming convention in your storage account using a `/` as the delimiter, see [here](https://docs.microsoft.com/dotnet/api/azure.storage.blobs.blobcontainerclient.getblobsbyhierarchy) for more info.
+  - Threads are spawned based on the naming convention in your storage account using a delimiter.
+  - By default we use a `/` but it can be modified via configuration.
+See [here](https://docs.microsoft.com/dotnet/api/azure.storage.blobs.blobcontainerclient.getblobsbyhierarchy) for more info.
 - Use of the [Batch API](https://docs.microsoft.com/rest/api/storageservices/blob-batch) to reduce calls to SetBlobTier
 - Deployment to an [Azure Container Instance](https://azure.microsoft.com/services/container-instances/) to reduce network latency vs running over the internet
 - Monitoring with [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview)